brent-lemmon/MemorEasy/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

 * This is a personal project intended for my use-cases.
-I feel that others may be able to benefit from this tool, so I would like to share it along with the development process with others.
+I feel that others may be able to benefit from this tool, so I would like to share it, along with the development process, with others.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>